blackroostercouk/webflow-predictive-search/README.md

 - Fetches data directly from Webflow CMS
 - Responsive design that works on all devices
 - Client-side caching for better performance
-- Built with Next.js 13+ and TypeScript
+- Built with Next.js 15+ and TypeScript
+- Optimized for Webflow Cloud deployment

 ## Prerequisites

-- Node.js 16.8 or later
+- Node.js 18 or later
 - npm or yarn
 - Webflow account with API access